sivakodali/healthcareml/README.md

 ## Model Selection

 - Considering this to be a classification problem, Accuracy metric was identified as the driving factor among model selection.
 - The basic models like Decision Tree and Random Forest were considered for this prediction.
-With the pre-processing of the data and no hyper parameter tuning, the models started yielding predictions that are better than the baseline prediction.
+With the pre-processing of the data and no hyperparameter tuning, the models started yielding predictions that are better than the baseline prediction.
-- To further verify with other models, Logistic Regression model with different hperparameter settings was used for the prediction.
+- To further verify with other models, Logistic Regression model with different hyperparameter settings was used for the prediction.
 However, none of the Logistic Regression model results were better than the results from either of the decision tree or random forest results.
-- With the solution now narrowed down to Decision tree and Random Forest models, the assocaited hyper parameters for each of the models were tuned to find the model that gave highest accuracy percentage.
+- With the solution now narrowed down to Decision tree and Random Forest models, the associated hyperparameters for each of the models were tuned to find the model that gave highest accuracy percentage.
     - Decision Tree: (tree depth, quality of the split (gini, entropy)
     - Random Forest: Number of decision trees and quality of the split (gini, entropy)
 - Based on the highest accuracy among the models, the Decision Tree model was selected as the final model for predicting the outcome surrounding the 'Stay' feature.

 ## Model Deployment

-- Once the model was tuned and trained, it was exported to a pickel file.
+- Once the model was tuned and trained, it was exported to a pickle file.
 Along with the pickle file a basic python app leveraging streamlit library is deployed to Heroku to allow for capturing the testing data that the model will be predicting on in real-time.
 Below is the link to the application:

 https://team1-healthcareml.herokuapp.com/

+## Files

+- `EDA_FeatureEngineering.ipnyb`: EDA and Feature Engineering Source
+- `ModelTuning_and_Selection.ipynb`: Data pre-procesing and Model comparision and evaluation
+- `Final Model Deployment.ipnyb`: Final model implemenation
+- `healthcareapp.py`: streamlit app file
+- `Procfile` and `setup.sh`: heroku deployment files

 ## Team Members